-Police: Plane passenger helps cops bust 2 texting about molesting kids
+Plane passenger helps cops bust a couple texting about molesting kids

 The woman has been identified as Gail Burnworth, 50, according to San Jose police.

-She had been booked into the Pierce County jail in Washington for sexual exploitation of a minor, rape of a child 1st degree and dealing in depictions of a minor engaged in sexually explicit conduct, San Jose police said.
+She was booked Monday into the Pierce County jail in Washington for sexual exploitation of a minor, first-degree rape of a child and dealing in depictions of a minor engaged in sexually explicit conduct, San Jose police said.
 The county corrections website on Friday listed her as no longer in custody.

-San Jose police said two young children has been identified as victims and that they are now safe.
+Authorities released Burnworth because prosecutors didn't get the charging documents to the court within 72 hours, said Capt.
+Mike Edwards, commander of Seattle police Internet Crimes Against Children task force.

+Later Friday, the FBI arrested Burnworth on a federal warrant for conspiracy to produce child pornography, the agency said.

+Burnworth's initial appearance is set for Monday in federal district court in Tacoma, FBI and Justice Department officials told CNN.

+Kellar is due to appear Monday in Santa Clara County Superior Court, according to Spears and the court calendar.

-Attempts by CNN to reach the attorneys for the accused have been unsuccessful.
+Attempts by CNN to reach attorneys for the accused have been unsuccessful.

-The King County Prosecutor's Office in Washington is reviewing the case for charges in Washington state and it is talking with the US Attorney's Office to assess whether federal charges would apply.
+The King County Prosecutor's Office in Washington is reviewing the case for state charges and is in consultation about federal charges.